Category: Spacing

 Sometimes boxes need padding and sometimes they don’t.
 Since there’s no way to predict which boxes need padding and which don’t, padding is not applied to divs and containers by default.

-It’s up to you to decide where you need padding and when padding is required, you can easily add it with ACSS padding classes.
+It’s up to you to decide where you need padding and when padding is required, you can easily add it with ACSS padding classes (but BEM is often a better approach).

 Why isn’t padding directional?